MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 To modify a template or create your own template, you'll use an [Excel spreadsheet](https://go.microsoft.com/fwlink/?linkid=2124865) to capture the necessary data and upload it to Compliance Manager.
 This spreadsheet template has a specific format and schema that must be used or it will not import into Compliance Manager.

 > [!IMPORTANT]
-> If you've created or customized templates in Compliance Manager before, **this process has been updated** as part of the April 2020 release of Compliance Manager (Preview). **Please review this section carefully.**
+> If you've created or customized templates in Compliance Manager before, **this process has been recently updated.
+Please review this section carefully.**

 The spreadsheet contains four tabs, three of which are required: